lsst-dm/dmtn-030/_processing-topic.rst

 These tutorials should be easily reproduced and run by readers; necessary example datasets should be provided.

 These tutorials might be designed to be run as a series across several processing contexts.
-For example, a tutorial on ingesting a dataset in the "ingest" context may be a pre-requisite for a ``processCcd`` tutorial in a "single frame processing" context.
+For example, a tutorial on ingesting a dataset in the "ingest" context may be a prerequisite for a ``processCcd`` tutorial in a "single frame processing" context.

 .. _processing-tasks: